VladSandu0308/EGC/Source/Teme/Tema1/README.md

 collisions.

 ## Obstacle
-Contains a mesh representing a rectangle of lenght equal to the width of the viewport in *FlappyBird* and some given `(R, G, B)`	 colour that fades into white at the top of the obstacle.
+Contains a mesh representing a rectangle of length equal to the width of the viewport in *FlappyBird* and some given `(R, G, B)`	colour that fades into white at the top of the obstacle.

 ## FlappyBird